Hammerill/uMario_Vita/README.md

 Port to PS Vita by Cyril Petrov aka Hammerill.

 !!!
-NOT FINISHED, CAN'T BUILD AND RUN ON VITA RIGHT NOW !!!
+NOT FINISHED, NO CONTROLS SUPPORT !!!

 ## Build and run
 1. Install [VITASDK](https://vitasdk.org/).